HOW TO WRITE THE BEST CREATIVE PHOTOGRAPHY BRIEF TEMPLATE IN 2021

 A creative photography brief is a document written by anyone who needs photography services delivered by a professional photographer.

-- Offer clear instructions, background information, reasons for photography and any other specific needs a client has.
+- Offer clear instructions, background information and the key reasons for a photography assignment.

-- Also, the photographer will use a creative photography brief as a base to draft an initial quote for the assignment.
-This is because the photographer can look at the brief and think:“Aha okay, so I’ll need to rent those flashes for that shot, bring those lenses, and I’ll need to do this much travelling to get all those locations in”.
+- Get the right quote.
+The photographer will use your creative photography brief as a base to draft an initial quote for the assignment.
+This is because the photographer can look at the brief and think: “Aha okay, so I’ll need to rent those flashes for that shot, bring those lenses, and I’ll need to do this much travelling to get all those locations in”.

-Before you write your killer creative photography brief; you should:
+Before you write your creative photography brief; you should:

 - Check the photographer’s experience.
 Ensure your chosen photographer has demonstrable experience photographing your industry and ideally he/she is a buyer of your product/service.
 Some photographers might be extraordinary in a specific type of photography but not in all types of photography.
 Every industry requires different photographic skills and bring different challenges.
 Some photographers’ experience may be focused on fashion, nature, landscape, portrait, christening, weddings, food or corporate photography.

 - Involve key stakeholders.
 When having an initial meeting with your professional photographer, you may want to get input from stakeholders who are involved with your brand visuals.
 These include graphic designers, agency account managers, brand managers and/or marketers.
-If a set of meetings are required to define the exact photos you need; ensure you have a structured agenda and expected outcomes so your photography brief document is agreed /approved.
-The below meeting goal-outcome matrix will help have effective meetings.
+If a set of meetings are required to define the exact photos you need; ensure you have a structured agenda and expected outcomes so your photography brief document is agreed and approved.

 WHY A CREATIVE PHOTOGRAPHY BRIEF IS SO IMPORTANT?